cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 All 4 kits arrived on 6/23/2021.

 I collected all 4 samples (from the same stool) on 6/27/2021.
+I dropped them off to mail that same day.

 ## Other Notes